Luis Fernando Figari: Biography

 Luis Fernando Figari was born in Lima, Peru, on 8 July 1947.
 His parents were Alberto (1902–1990) and Blanca Figari (1909–1995), both Peruvian.
 He was born in a Catholic family, the last of four children.
 He studied at the Immaculate Heart of Mary School until he was 10 years old and then at Holy Mary High School at Lima.
 He studied humanities and law at the Pontifical Catholic University of Peru, and then law at the National University of San Marcos in Lima.
 During this time, he became a leader of the National Confederation of Youth, the youth branch of the Odriíst National Union, the political movement of former president Manuel A. Odría.
 When he was 19, he was elected to represent the university students from Lima in giving a welcoming speech to US presidential candidate Robert F. Kennedy during his visit to Peru.
-He began studying theology in the Pontifical and Civil School of Theology of Lima, where he also taught in 1975.
+He began studying theology in the Pontifical and Civil School of Theology of Lima, where he would also teach in 1975.

+Between 1967 and 1968, as a secondary educator at the San Isidro school, he founded the Escalones Juveniles Nacionalistas (EJN), a religious and nationalist organization of Falangist ideology and influenced by Jose Antonio Primo de Rivera's thought, which remained active until 1971.

 He founded the Sodalitium Christianae Vitae in 1971, a moment he later called the "baptism of a search".
 Cardinal Juan Landazuri, Archbishop of Lima, began meeting with Figari in 1972 to monitor the development of the Sodalitium and express support.
 In 1974, Figari founded the Immaculate Mary Association for women.
 In 1984, Figari participated in the first World Youth Day in Rome.
 In 1985, he founded the Christian Life Movement (CLM), an ecclesial movement.
 In 1991, he founded the Marian Community of Reconciliation, a religious association for lay consecrated women.
 In 1994, CLM was recognized by the Holy See as an international lay association of faithful of pontifical right.
 In 1995, he founded the Confraternity of Our Lady of Reconciliation.
 In 1997, Pope John Paul II approved Sodalitium as a society of apostolic life.
 In 1998, Figari founded another religious association for consecrated women, the Servants of the Plan of God.

-In 2002, Pope John Paul named Figari as consultor to the Pontifical Council for the Laity.
+In 2002, Pope John Paul II named Figari as consultor to the Pontifical Council for the Laity.
 In 2005, Pope Benedict XVI named Figari an auditor for the Synod of Bishops on the Eucharist, one of the few lay participants invited to that assembly.
 On 3 June 2006, Figari addressed the closing words to Pope Benedict XVI in the Encounter of the Ecclesial Movements and New Communities with the Pope at the Vigil of Pentecost in St. Peter's Square.

 On 21 December 2010, Figari resigned from his role as Superior General of the Sodalitium Christianae Vitae, citing health reasons.